Casptone-BirdWatch/.github/profile/README.md

 Discover our mobile app development journey:
 - Repository: [birdwatch-md](https://github.com/Casptone-BirdWatch/birdwatch-md)

 Each repository plays a crucial role in building and enhancing BirdWatch.
-Whether you're interested in ML models, cloud infrastructure, or mobile app development, there's something here for you.
+Whether you're interested in ML models, Cloud infrastructure, or mobile app development, there's something here for you.
 Feel free to clone, fork, or contribute to any of our repositories.
 Let's make bird identification accessible and engaging!

-Happy coding! 🚀
+Happy coding and BirdWatch-ing! 🔍🦅